christran85-cyber/enterprise-security-operations-lab/README.md

 sudo journalctl -t sshd -n 100 --no-pager
 ```

-This demonstrated the importance of identifying the actual telemetry source instead of assuming that a traditional log file is present.
+This demonstrated the importance of identifying where telemetry actually exists rather than assuming a specific log file will always be present.

 ---

 ## Wazuh Event Investigation

-Initial Wazuh searches did not immediately reveal the SSH authentication activity.
+Initial searches did not immediately reveal the expected SSH event.

-The investigation verified that the Wazuh agent configuration contained journald collection:
+The Wazuh agent configuration was examined and confirmed to contain journald collection:

 ```xml
 <localfile>